We just launched HRIS Sync, automate employee benefits management ⚡️

 • Manage re-enrolments every three years based on how you submit pension contributions.

-So why not join Yonder to offer your team affordable and scalable pension coverage effortlessly?
+So why not join Kota to offer your team affordable and scalable pension coverage effortlessly?

 Aine Kavanagh